A Complete Introduction to Fire Safety in HMOs for Landlords

-What you don’t tend to have in a family home or straightforward buy to let property is a situation where rooms are regularly locked.
-In an HMO this can be a standard practice and of course, locked rooms can mean people not having a clear exit and ultimately not being able to get out of the property easily should they have to.
+What you don't tend to have in a family home or straightforward buy to let property is a situation where rooms are regularly locked.
+In an HMO this can be standard practice and of course, locked rooms can mean people not having a clear exit and ultimately not being able to get out of the property easily should they have to.

-What Is An HMO Enforcement Officer?
+What is an HMO Enforcement Officer?

 An HMO Enforcement Officer works for a local authority to ensure that the Houses In Multiple Occupation in a given area meet the required standards.

 When it comes to HMO fire regulations I strongly suggest you speak to your local HMO Enforcement Officer.
 I know a lot of investors get worried about doing this.
 This is because they think that the HMO Enforcement Officer is going to give them a huge list of expensive (but unnecessary) works to carry out on the property.

 The HMO Enforcement Officer's role is to make sure that the properties in their area are safe to use and fit for purpose.